| TechNote #138:

 and only installing the 64-bit version when absolutely necessary.
 Therefore,

 MathType 6.7 does not install the MathType tab onto the ribbon in Word and PowerPoint

-The best solution is to upgrade to MathType 6.9b which brings full
+The best solution is to upgrade to the most recent version of

 functionality to 64-bit Microsoft Office.
 To upgrade please visit

 Although the 64-bit version of Microsoft Office is not officially

 supported with MathType 6.7, it still provides limited functionality.
 Existing equations can

 be edited by double-clicking them, and new equations can be inserted via Insert > Object.
 To make this easier, we suggest creating a button in the Quick Access